|By Paul B. Johnson, The High Point Enterprise, N.C.|

 The compromise federal budget bill to avoid another federal government shutdown -- as took place in October -- passed the House 332-94.
 The deal minimizes the effect of automatic spending cuts put in place during 2011 -- known as the sequester -- and avoids a repeat of a shutdown for the next two years.

 A breakdown of the vote shows that 169 Republicans supported the bill while 62 voted against the measure.
 Almost an equivalent number of Democrats -- 163 -- supported the measure, while 32 Democrats objected.
-Seven members of Congress didn't vote.
+Seven members of

 Here are some statements from area congressional representatives explaining their votes: